Brendon Hartley: Toro Rosso (2017–2018)

 On 26 November 2018 it was confirmed that Hartley would not continue with Toro Rosso for 2019.
 He was replaced by Thai driver Alexander Albon.

 Ferrari (2019)

 On 4 February 2019, Scuderia Ferrari announced that Hartley would be one of their development drivers for the 2019 season, alongside former Manor and Sauber and current Formula E driver Pascal Wehrlein.

 Formula E

-Following his exit from Formula One, Hartley reunited with Porsche for testing ahead of the manufacturer's debut in the championship.
+Following his exit from Formula One, Hartley reunited with Porsche for testing ahead of the manufacturer's debut in the Formula E championship.
 In August 2019, it was announced he would make his debut in the 2019–20 season with GEOX Dragon Racing, partnering Nico Müller.

-Hartley left the Dragon Racing team with immediate effect in July 2020.
-Since then, he has been replaced by Sérgio Sette Câmara.
+Hartley left the Dragon Racing team with immediate effect in July 2020, having scored a lone top-ten finish at Diriyah.

-Sports prototypes

-European Le Mans Series

-Hartley was signed to drive an Oreca 03 for Murphy Prototypes in the 2012 and 2013 European Le Mans Series as well as the 2012 and 2013 24 Hours of Le Mans races.
-This was also complemented with a drive in the Rolex Sports Car Series for Starworks Motorsport in the Daytona Prototype category in 2013.
-He completed all but one round in that series due to a clash for the final round of the 2013 European Le Mans Series.